datastax/ragbot-starter/README.md

 ### Prerequisites

 - An Astra DB account.
 You can [create one here](https://astra.datastax.com/register).
-    - A Astra Vector Database
+    - An Astra Vector Database
 - An OpenAI account.
 You can [create one here](https://platform.openai.com/).

 ### Setup